About Our Org

 Monetary donations are used for purchasing gear, shipping charges and for purchasing fund raising items to be sold for profit.
 The operating costs of the .org are minimal and consist primarily of the costs to keep the website operational and travel to high profile venues where donations are taken.
 The donations vastly exceed the cost of the travel incurred to obtain them and are what primarily sustain operations throughout the year.

-As we begin 2014, AmericanSnipers.org has supported snipers and designated marksmen in over 1100 different PLATOONS of the United States military and has raised hundreds of thousands of dollars in funds and gear for US snipers in all branches of the armed forces.
+20 years in existence as of this writing (2023), AmericanSnipers.org has supported snipers and designated marksmen in over 1300 different PLATOONS of the United States military and has raised hundreds of thousands of dollars in funds and gear for US snipers in all branches of the armed forces.
 The program has received positive mention in major newspapers in the US and abroad, on several national television news networks and on countless radio broadcasts and internet blog sites.
 The National Defense Industrial Association awarded AmericanSnipers.org the Carlos N. Hathcock II Award for 2007.
 To our knowledge, we are THE ONLY non-profit organization actively helping to kill our enemies by proxy.

 www.AmericanSnipers.org operates as a project under the 501C3 non-profit status of the organization Snipersonline UA.